Especially for You

 "Especially for You" is a song performed by Australian recording artists Kylie Minogue and Jason Donovan from Donovan's debut album, Ten Good Reasons (1989).
 The song was released as his album's second single on 28 November 1988 and was written and produced by Stock Aitken Waterman (SAW).
+It was also included on the North American edition of Minogue's second studio album, Enjoy Yourself (1989).

-"Especially for You" received many positive reviews from older and contemporary critics, who deemed it one of the strongest of each singer's album, but also dubbed the song a classic.
 The song had commercial success, reaching number one in the UK, Ireland, Greece, and Belgium and peaking inside the top five in several other countries, including Australia, New Zealand, France, Finland, and Switzerland.